 Potential exposure to COVID-19 at one location in Eastern Zone

-It is anticipated anyone exposed to the virus at this location on these dates may develop symptoms up to, and including, July 16.
+- Emera Centre Northside (175 King Street, North Sydney) on October 24 between 7:30 a.m. and 9:20 a.m.
+It is anticipated that anyone exposed to the virus at this location on the named date may develop symptoms up to, and including, November 7.

-When Nova Scotia Health Public Health makes a public notification it is in now way a reflection on the behaviour or activities of those named in the notification.
+When Nova Scotia Health Public Health makes a public notification it is not in any way a reflection on the behaviour or activities of those named in the notification.

 All Nova Scotians are advised to continue monitoring for COVID-19 symptoms and are urged to follow Public Health guidelines on how to access care.
 Up to date information about COVID-19 is available at novascotia.ca/coronavirus.

 – 30 –